ashiqahmed005/task/README.md

 # task

-Simple Api call and data Visualization.
+Api call and data Visualization.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.
 For running the application install node packages